ProjectHiNAtyu/BO6_GSC_Wiki_Library/PS4_Alpha/README.txt

 Additionally, compile this source code using Atian Tools.
 You can compile it with the following command:

-acts.exe gscc -g bo6_6 -p pca script.gsc
+Compile : acts.exe gscc script.gsc -g bo6_6 -p pca --name "scripts/mp/art.gsc"
+Inject : ps4repbo6 192.168.Your.IPAddress:9090 script.gscc